-Nine Garage Organization Tips That'll Help You Streamline Your Space
+11 Garage and Shed Organization Tips That'll Help You Streamline Your Space

 You would never leave tools strewn out across the living room floor, allow piles of dirty pots to accumulate in the kitchen sink, or ignore a decades-worth of dust in the dining room.
-But the garage, well, the garage is a very different story.
-Garages and sheds are notoriously messy, packed-to-the-brim spaces.
-Even the tidiest among us are guilty of allowing them to become cluttered with garden tools, sports equipment, and future "projects."
+But the garage tends to be a very different story.
+Garages and sheds are notoriously messy, packed-to-the-brim spaces, and even the tidiest among us are guilty of allowing them to become cluttered with garden tools, sports equipment, and future "projects."
 As they say, out of sight, out of mind.

 Battle rust-causing moisture with this surprising tool-kit addition: charcoal briquettes.
 These barbecue staples absorb dampness, common in garages and basements where tools are often stored.
 The briquettes tend to shed dust, however, so place them in a fabric bag before adding them to your box of tools.

 Magnetic knife holders sold at kitchen-supply stores can be mounted to the wall with a few screws and will keep paintbrush bristles from being squashed.
 Hang the brushes bristle end down for proper drying and to minimize the amount of dust that collects between the bristles.
 You can also store other metal tools and utensils this way.

 Create custom cabinetry in your garage or garden shed with vintage wine crates from flea markets or online auctions.
 Stack them horizontally and vertically, using some as bases to vary the height.
 Once you've established a layout, connect crates with wood screws and collars near the corners.
 Use cup hooks to hang smaller items, such as trowels, funnels, and scissors.
 If your need for storage grows, you can easily reconfigure the system.

 Keep Details in Mind, Like Twine